vegaprotocol/research/README.md

 ## Licensing

-Papers are currently &copy; 20XX Vega Holdings.
-This is under review and we aim to place them under an open source license soon (see [#4](https://github.com/vegaprotocol/research/issues/7)).
+Papers and other contents of this repo are currently &copy; 2018/2019/2020 Vega Holdings Ltd. This is under review and we aim to place them under an open source license soon (see [#4](https://github.com/vegaprotocol/research/issues/7)).